Frequently Asked Questions

 Score results are generated as soon as you finish testing.

 Most definitely!
 Your scores determine whether you are proficient in English and math.
 If you are proficient in these areas, you can register for the first level English/math for your course/program.
 If you are not proficient, you must take the developmental course(s) listed on your advising report.

-Applicants/students can take the placement test only twice in (12) twelve consecutive months.
+Applicants/students can take the placement test only twice – one initial test and one retest.

 If you are a student with a documented disability in need of accommodations during your placement test, please contact the Disability Services Office prior to scheduling.
 The Disability Services Office is located in Union Station–212 or can be reached at 910-362-7800

 Yes.
 For advising purposes, it may be helpful to have your report with you when you register for classes.